Method

 2. Residual bootstrapping by adding synthetic noise to the residuals (Fig. 1).

-Bayesian bootstrapping
+Bayesian and classic bootstrapping

 Classic weights